-Liberty suggests on page 9 that by allowing a 4-station duplication of services in Davie County, access to dialysis care for SNF patients would be improved.
+Liberty suggests on page 9 that by allowing an 11-station duplication of the existing services in Halifax County, access to dialysis care for SNF patients would be improved.
 However, Liberty fails to show any barriers to ESRD care for SNF patients aside from its own financial burden of providing transportation services to its patients suffering from ESRD.
+Liberty also fails to indicate how many, if any, of its patients required dialysis and transportation services during any period discussed in its petition.
 Perhaps, Liberty in its quest to diversify its business offerings, should develop a new transportation service exclusively for ESRD patients to and from treatment.
 Liberty could use that service as means to overcome the financial burden of paying another transportation provider, which Liberty continues to stress is a barrier to finding true value.